agwisniewska/i-game-robot/README.md

 ### Background

-New, modern, digital city of the future.
+New, modern, digital city of the future, with robo-vehicles on the street.
 The times when the history ended.
-All goes well only a transport guy has many to do each they.
+All goes well only a transport guy has many to do each day.

 ### Theme